 Bernie Davies, in 2021 you were the winner of the Women in Business Diversity & Inclusion Award, you are a TEDx Speaker, Bestselling Author, Diversity and Entrepreneurship Leader, and so much more.
 I am interested in knowing better the woman behind all these successes.
 Who is Bernie in your own words?

-I am really thrilled to share about who Bernie Davies is.
+I am really thrilled to share who Bernie Davies is.
 I did not know that by 2022 I would have achieved so much.
 To be honest, in the last week, I am almost embarrassed by the awards I have won.
 For example, in 2022 I won The Women in Business Speaker Award.
-I was given the absolute honor on UN human rights day to be awarded ambassador for peace, at an event marking the end of the sixteen day UN-led campaign for the elimination of violence against women and young girls, at the Universal Peace Federation headquarters in Lancaster Gate, in London.
-I cannot believe that I was given that award in the same week, I became the first black woman to be appointed to to the advisory panel of the Public Services Ombudsman for Wales, - the Body that oversees all public services within Wales, including the Welsh government, the National Health Service, and Social Care Wales.
+I was given the absolute honour on UN human rights day to be awarded ambassador for peace, at an event marking the end of the sixteen-day UN-led campaign for the elimination of violence against women and young girls, at the Universal Peace Federation headquarters in Lancaster Gate, in London.
+I cannot believe that I was given that award in the same week, I became the first black woman to be appointed to the advisory panel of the Public Services Ombudsman for Wales, - the Body that oversees all public services within Wales, including the Welsh government, the National Health Service, and Social Care Wales.
 Yes, I am a TEDx speaker.
 Yes, I am a best-selling author.
 Yes, I’ve won multiple awards…All of these things, and I am grateful.
 But this does not tell you who I really am.
-I always say that we are not what we do, because if we actually base who we are on what we do, we are going to become unstuck.
+I always say that we are not what we do because if we actually base who we are on what we do, we are going to become unstuck.
 Sometimes, we are going to do things that we are not proud of.
 And there are so many that I am proud of.

 But who am I?
 I am the fourth of five children in a very hard-working Jamaican family.
 I was told by my family very early that you needed to achieve, and that achievement was very important.